 Understanding the veil of incorporation

 The Family Division judge found that the husband had attempted to conceal the value of his assets, estimated at £37.5m, and that his purpose in vesting the legal interest in the properties was wealth protection and avoidance of tax.
-The judge held that the properties were effectively his assets despite having been owned by the companies.
+Despite having been owned by the companies, the judge ruled the properties were effectively his assets .
 This contradicts the decision in Salomon v A Salomon & Co Ltd which established the principle of separate corporate identity.